 That torch has been passed to his younger sister, Georgia.

 And finally, there’s Arlo.
 He was born June 4, 2014, delivered by his dad on the living room floor after virtually no labor.
-This is because Arlo is the sweetest human on the planet and prefers not to cause a ruckus.
-His general demeanor is like “Man I’m just happy to BE HERE.”
-He likes boob, smiling, taking things out of things and putting them in other things, dropping items around the house, laughing, running, pointing at things and getting super fucking dirty.
+This led us to believe he was a mellow human who prefers not to cause a ruckus, and that was kind of true when he was an infant, but he’s three now, and generally quite batshit.
+He likes smiling, talking incessantly, taking things out of things and putting them in other things, dropping items around the house, running, unrolling toilet paper, and getting super fucking dirty.
 He also enjoys sleeping horizontally while pinching my back fat with his toes.

 I have no pieces of wisdom or advice on mothering and I definitely don’t have any “straightforward parenting tips.”
 People who have straightforward parenting tips are generally full of shit.
 I don’t know what I’m doing as a mother or on earth.
 If you know, please tell me.
 Actually no. Don’t.

 For more information, please read playdate in my trailer.
 Or, if you’re interested, you may find a rather schizophrenic “about me” list here.
 You can read the story of my alcoholism (and recovery) here.

 Thank you for reading.

 It amazes me that people would do so and I am genuinely flattered and grateful.